dwelch-spike/avsbench/README.md

 # AVS Python Client Benchmark

-This project provides a benchmarking tool for AVS (Alexa Voice Service) using the AVS Python client.
+This project provides a benchmarking tool for AVS using the AVS Python client.
 It is designed to be similar in functionality to the AVS Kotlin benchmark.

 ## Setup